 Although deleting WINRETOOLS drive won’t affect the running OS, the drive contains some important files that you may need to restore system.
 In addition, you couldn’t boot your OS to repair some system problems without the partition.

-It is important to install programs for new computers.
+It is important to install programs for new computer.
 What programs should I install on my new laptop?
 This post will introduce you several practical programs.

 How to Fix WINRETOOLS Partition Related Issues